dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-one.md

 ---
-title: Weird walk threejs example
+title: Weird Walk One threejs example
 date: 2022-04-18 12:06:00
 tags: [three.js]
 layout: post
 categories: three.js
 id: 979
-updated: 2022-04-22 15:12:11
+updated: 2022-12-12 10:37:38
-version: 1.24
+version: 1.25
 ---

-Todays post on threejs will be just a new [project example post](/2021/02/19/threejs-examples/) on a simple example of an idea for a weird walk animation.
-This is just one of several ideas that have come to me that might project to me a quick fun project for a weird little walking guy model that is composed of a few [mesh objects](/2018/05/04/threejs-mesh/) that come together to from a [group of objects](/2018/05/16/threejs-grouping-mesh-objects/) that looks like a little guy model of sorts.
-The walk cycle that I had in mind is just having two mesh objects for legs, and using the [scale property](/2021/05/11/threejs-object3d-scale/) of the object3d class to set the scale of just the hight of the mesh objects from its full scale to zero and back again.
+This post on threejs will be on a [threejs project example ](/2021/02/19/threejs-examples/) that is a simple idea for a weird walk animation module.
+This is just one of several ideas that have come to me that might prove to be a quick fun project for a weird little walking guy model that is composed of a few [mesh objects](/2018/05/04/threejs-mesh/) that come together to from a [group of objects](/2018/05/16/threejs-grouping-mesh-objects/).
+This is not the first project idea like this, one of the oldest examples of this kind of model is my [guy one](/2021/04/29/threejs-examples-guy-one/) threejs example that I made a few years back, and I have many others actually at this point.

+The walk cycle that I had in mind is just having two mesh objects for legs, and using the [scale property](/2021/05/11/threejs-object3d-scale/) of the object3d class to set the scale of just the height of the mesh objects from its full scale to zero and back again.
+So it would be a weird walk cycle where the legs just move directly up and down which would not at all look natural of course, but that is the intention to begin with actually.

 <!-- more -->